 Quality manufacturing and supporting local

 We make many of our own herbal tincture extracts, which are made traditionally as herbalists have been doing for hundreds of years.
-We also buy from New Zealand and Australian herbal medicine manufacturers, my favourite being NZ Botanicals who make exceptionally high quality commercial herbal extracts and have been doing so since the 1990s.
+We also buy high quality potent extracts from New Zealand and Australian herbal medicine manufacturers.

 Tablets and capsules too!